izzy-robinson/msc-thesis/A Fresh Perspective on Local Friendliness Inequalities.md

 :align: center
 ```

-As before, each of these corresponds to a vertex of the LF polytope in [](#LF-graph-figure) along the LF inequality.
+As before, each of these corresponds to a vertex of the LF polytope along the LF inequality in [](#LF-graph-figure).

 As noted in @Bong2018, the maximal quantum violation of the LF inequality (denoted in [](#LF-graph-figure) by a hollow pink point) is given by the following point: